dvon/cgbk/lessons/JavaScript (Part 2).md

 title: JavaScript (Part 2)
 lesson: 2
 summary:
-    Continuing on from the previous lesson, this lesson shows how to create objects with members that act like public or private, instance or class members would in a typical object-oriented programming language.
+    "Continuing on from the previous lesson, this lesson shows how to create objects with members that act like public or private, instance or class members would in a typical object-oriented programming language."
 ---

 # JavaScript (Part 2)